 If you look at the photos below and compare the design to the KD-500/550 and KD-600/650, you’ll see immediately that the chassis design is very similar across the range of decks.
-The ARCB material is injection-molded to create the ribs and structures we see in these chassis.
-Various boards and parts are secured with captive brass fittings, because the ARCB is brittle and not suitable for tapping.
+The ARCB material is injection-moulded to create the ribs and structures we see in these chassis.
+Various boards and parts are secured with captive brass fittings because the ARCB is brittle and not suitable for tapping.

 The issues with this particular deck related to the arm-return mechanism, the awful cartridge someone had installed and the need for a new belt.
 The deck was easily repaired and really belongs in a class of ‘sleepers’ – decks that perform really well, but are less popular than others of the same era.

 Signal to noise ratio: more than 50dB

 Tonearm: static balance type, s-shaped pipe arm, EIA plug-in connector

 Effective length: 215mm

 Dimensions: 480 x 363 x 146mm